vanshfr/vanshfr/README.md

 Lemme yap about myself💁‍♂️:<br>
 I am **`VANSH`** <br>
 <br>
-Fueled by chai(tea)☕ and code0️⃣1️⃣, I'm a B.Tech student 🔧 diving into the realms of data science and AI 👾.
+Fueled by chai(tea)☕ and code, I'm a CSE student 🔧 diving into the realms of data science and AI 👾.
 I claim myself to be **`a cloud enthusiast, data storyteller, and full-stack developer etc. etc.`** You can call me whatever you want ;).I'm on the quest for knowledge, I thrive on online courses and workshops to keep my skills fresh and fabulous
 <br>
 <br>
 When I'm not crunching numbers, you’ll find me whipping up passion projects as a full stack developer!